pip-services/pip-services-docs/content/en/dart/components/config/file_config_reader.md

 #### getPath
-Gets the path to configuration file.
+Gets the path to a configuration file.

 > String getPath()

-- **returns**: String - path to configuration file.
+- **returns**: String - path to a configuration file.

 #### setPath
-Sets the path to configuration file.
+Sets the path to a configuration file.

 > void setPath(String path)

-- **path**: String - new path to configuration file.
+- **path**: String - new path to the configuration file.

 ### See also